dassujan/adda247-foundation-batches/Champion-Fusion-Reasoning-Batch.md

 ➢ How does the word ‘and’ work?
  The word, if used in any sentence, works like a conjunction.
 This means it will be connected with the 1st element of the given sentence.
- Ex:- A is 2nd right of B and is 3rd left of C.
+ Ex:A is 2nd right of B and is 3rd left of C.
    Here, the word ‘and’ will connect with ‘A’.